We desire to be a

 tangible support system for young children

-Simply put, there are children facing homelessness in the Long Beach area.
+Every day there are children facing homelessness in the Long Beach area.
 Precious Lamb seeks to be the first stop for these children on their way to education and breaking the cycle of homelessness and poverty in their family.
 Our goals are to educate, support and enrich them in their daily lives.
 Precious Lamb Preschool is available free of charge to children living in shelters and rehabilitation programs in the greater Long Beach area.

-Founder Sharalyn Croft dreamt up Precious Lamb Preschool long before we opened our doors in 2002.
-After working in private preschools for some time, noticing the quality care and low child-to-teacher ratio, she asked herself, “Why doesn’t this exist for poor families?”
+For founder Sharalyn Croft Precious Lamb Preschool was a dream long before it opened its doors in 2002.
+After working in private preschools for some time, noticing the quality care and low child-to-teacher ratio, she asked herself, “Why isn't this available for at-risk families?”
 She began to develop a school with all the advantages of a top private school, but without the cost.
 She soon learned that in the local homeless shelters, there was a serious need for just her kind of program.
 That’s when Sharalyn knew the school wasn’t just her dream, it was a Godsend for many families.
 She knew it must be opened exclusively to families living in shelters.
 Precious Lamb began looking for a home in 1999, and after many doors were shut to a school accepting homeless families, a large church downtown answered our call and welcomed us in.
 Since 2002, Precious Lamb has served hundreds of Long Beach families.

 Long Beach has one of the highest homeless populations among large cities in the U.S.